AEFeinstein/Super-2024-Swadge-FW/main/modes/games/swadgimon/Docs/GameDesignDoc.md

 #### Breeding

-When two pokemon are left at a nursery, they do the sex and you get an egg.
+When two monsters are left at a nursery, they do the sex and you get an egg.

 Well, it's slightly more complicated than that...

 Every 256 steps, a chance for an egg to hatch occurs.
 The likelyhood is determined be a few factors:
-- Egg group: Pokemon must share an Egg group
+- Egg group: Monster must share an Egg group
 - Gender: Mechanics work like real life mammals.
 Consider expanding.
 - Can't both be in ditto group
 - Can't be in unbreedable egg group